grassynull33/project2-game/README.md

 ## Getting Started

-Go to this link to start the web application https://equilibrium-game.herokuapp.com/
+Go to this link to start the web application: https://equilibrium-game.herokuapp.com/

-To play the game:
+### To Play the Game
 - WASD-Standard controls for Windows/Mac/Linux platforms and press E for interacting with objects.
 Tab for toggling inventory view.
 - VR Only: Look down at a 30-degree angle to move forward.
 Look up at a 30-degree angle to stop movement.
-Operate controls with either Samsung Gear VR’s headset control-pad, ‘tap,’ to interact with object.
+Operate controls with either Samsung Gear VR’s headset control-pad, ‘tap’, to interact with object.
 Press bluetooth controller to pick up item.

 ### Prerequisities

-What to install and how for local development and testing purposes:

-### For Game:
+### For Game

 #### For Windows/Mac OS X/Linux (Minimum Requirements)
 - OS: Windows 7 and higher (64 bit only) / Mac OS X 10.5 / Ubuntu Linux, version 10.10 or later